alekseev31446/spring_students_crud/README.md

-# student_crud
+# Spring CRUD

-TASK: Develop CRUD for a Student object - JSON structure.
-All data should be saved on MongoDB.
-Try to use Docker
+Develop a CRUD for Student objects using Postgres and the Spring Boot framework